jeanadev/talk-spot/SoftSkills/NewManagerToolkit.md

 ## Abstract

+It’s common for folks to be made managers without much training or mentorship, leaving them with all sorts of questions.

-Individual contributors often rise through the ranks of leadership, and are made managers without much training, coaching or mentorship.
-How do you navigate becoming the managers of your peers?
-How do you manage your stress?
-How do you grow in your own career while supporting both your team and your company?
-What are one on one's?
-What if my boss doesn't agree with my management style?
+- How do you navigate becoming the managers of your peers?
+- How do you manage your stress?
+- How do you grow in your own career while supporting both your team and your company?
+- What are one-on-ones?
+- What if my boss doesn't agree with my management style?

-In this talk, I'll share about my first three years of management and how well that didn't go.
-But I'll spend most of my time sharing with you the big turn around my team had in 2019 once I implemented simple tools and communication strategies.
+I'll share about how well my first three years of management didn't go.
+But I'll spend most of my time sharing with you the big turnaround my team had in 2019 once I implemented simple tools and communication strategies.
 You'll walk away with resources, tools, and guidance you can begin to put into practice as soon as THAT conference ends.

+After the session, let’s get together for an Open Space and continue the conversation.